tock/book/src/course/thread-net/ipc.md

 ### Callbacks and Re-entrancy

-If a callback function, say the `ipc_callback`, executes code that waits some asynchronous events that insert a yield point, we may experience reentrancy.
+If a callback function, say the `ipc_callback`, executes code that inserts a yield point, we may experience reentrancy.
 This means that during the execution of the `ipc_callback`, other callbacks -- including `ipc_callback` itself -- may be scheduled again.
 Consider the following example: